ibm-cloud-docs/EventStreams/messagehub120.md

 * You cannot change your configuration or view the current configuration.

-* No metrics, logs, or usage information available.
+* No metrics, logs, or usage information are available.

 ### Administering Message Hub using the REST interface

-You can create, list, and delete topics.
+* You can create, list, and delete topics.
-V1 is backwards compatible with existing Kafka REST admin V2 will allow cluster administration and options in future, but currently just topics
+* V1 is backwards compatible with existing Kafka REST admin
+* V2 will allow cluster administration and options in future, but currently allows topics only.

 Uses TLS 1.2

 No authorization at topic level

-## Kafka
+## Samples

-Message Hub is based on Kafka 1.0

-No quotas enforced

-No multitenancy (contradicts info about "select either single tenant or multi tenant Message Hub tile.")
+Samples are different during the Alpha program, compared to the existing ones.
+You can find samples for the Alpha: ...

 ## Apps that use VCAP services

 If you have an existing app that uses VCAP services, you  must make the following code change to ensure it keeps working ...

-## Migration
+## Migration and coexistence

-## Coexistence

 ## Alpha limitations

 The current limitations of this Alpha program are as follows:

-- No options, clusters provisioned with a single kafka version, fixed number of nodes, storage, max retention period etc
+- No options: clusters are provisioned with a single Kafka version, with a fixed number of nodes, storage, and maximum retention period.

-- No authorization just authentication, that is user will not be able to apply fine-grained authorisation on topics.
+- No authorization just authentication, that is, you cannot apply fine-grained authorization on topics.

 - No CLI